DimaAlabsi/Reading-notes/read7.md

 *  **There's this concept that people are calling “Web Services” or "APIs".
 It means a lot of different things to a lot of different people but the basic concept is that machines could use the web just like people do.**

+* **GET is the simplest type of HTTP request method; the one that browsers use each time you click a link or type a URL into the address bar.
+It instructs the server to transmit the data identified by the URL to the client.
+Data should never be modified on the server side as a result of a GET request.
+In this sense, a GET request is read-only.**

+* ***The POST verb is mostly utilized to create new resources.
+In particular, it's used to create subordinate resources.
+That is, subordinate to some other (e.g. parent) resource.***

+*  ***PUT is most-often utilized for update capabilities, PUT-ing to a known resource URI with the request body containing the newly-updated representation of the original resource.
+DELETE is pretty easy to understand.
+It is used to delete a resource identified by a URI.***

 ![api](https://www.astera.com/wp-content/uploads/2020/01/rest.png)
 ### API is the acronym for Application Programming Interface, which is a software intermediary that allows two applications to talk to each other.
 Each time you use an app like Facebook, send an instant message, or check the weather on your phone, you're using an API.